LedFx/.github/profile/README.md

 ### _We aim to deliver modular and intuitive realtime audio analysis and RGB LED effect generation to the world._

 ## Currently Status
-- We're attempting a re-write using Go due to performance issues on low power devices (RPi's) using python, and because a lot of us want to learn Go!
+- We're full steam ahead with new effects, new contributors and a focus on stability and speed.

 ## Who We Are
  - [Contributors](https://github.com/LedFx/LedFx/blob/master/AUTHORS.rst)